za-gene/rpi/stm8s103f3p6/bare/12-spi-master-8x8/README.md

-# stm8 pin test
+# stm8 I2C 8x8 (HTK16K33) test

-This is a test on pins PB4 and PB5.
-You should probably just ignore this project.

-It turns out that PB4/5 are "true sinks", meaning that driving the pins high won't help.
-I think we need pull-up resistors to that end.

-Those pins are for I2C.
+Status: not working.
+However, there is a working version for the Arduino, so it should be possible to get this to work.